steyer-mika/nest-template/README.md

 ### Full Documentation

-Automatic Project Documentation with [Compodoc](https://docs.nestjs.com/recipes/documentation)
+Automatic Project Documentation with [Compodoc](https://docs.nestjs.com/recipes/documentation).

-With `npm run doc:generate` you can generate the documentation for the current codebase.

-And with `doc:serve` you can visit it on `http://localhost:4201`.
+Generate documentation for the current codebase with `npm run doc:generate`.
+Access it at `http://localhost:4201` with `doc:serve`.

 ### API Documentation

-Automatic API Documentation with [Swagger](https://docs.nestjs.com/openapi/introduction)
+Automatic API Documentation with [Swagger](https://docs.nestjs.com/openapi/introduction).

-You can visit the API documentation under `/api` (Authorization is still required for secured endpoints).
+Access the API documentation at `/api` (authorization is still required for secured endpoints).

-**[CLI Plugin](https://docs.nestjs.com/openapi/cli-plugin) will automatically add decorators for the documentation.**

 ---